Before you start

 The module in brief

-After having described the context, the next step in risk management is to take a closer look at the “values” – also called “assets”.
-The first step in this subprocess is to define the system/area being analysed and map the assets present, to enable further examination of each individual asset.
+After having drawn the model of the system, the next step in risk management is to take a closer look at the “values” in the system – also called “assets”.

 Practical information